 How does the Cal 1 Card work with Cal Dining?

 Your Cal 1 Card serves as your permanent identification while you are at Cal and also stores meal plan information.
 The Cal 1 Card also has a convenient Debit Account option that allows you to have a declining balance account to use at all Cal Dining locations, residence hall laundry, campus vending machines, at the official Cal Student Store (bookstore), and several off-campus retail locations.
 Although Cal Dining doesn't operate the Cal 1 Card, we work closely with them so you can get the most usability for this great convenience.

 How do you determine retail pricing?

-What else does Dining operate on campus?
+Aside from the Dining Commons, what else does Cal Dining operate on campus?

-What is a "to - go" meal?
+What is a "to-go" meal?

 Can I take a few items to go after getting a meal?